 - if any payment by a party is due on a day which is not a Business Day, the due date will be the next Business Day in the same calendar month or, if none, the preceding Business Day; and

-- if an obligation must be performed by 2 or more persons, it binds them jointly and individually.
+- if an obligation must be performed by two (2) or more persons, it binds them jointly and individually.

 3. Supply of Products

-SiteMinder will supply the Products specified in the Sales Order Form, subject to the Customer for the duration of the Term in accordance with this Agreement.
+SiteMinder agrees to supply, and the Customer agrees to purchase, the Products specified in the Sales Order Form for the duration of the Term.

 Access to the Products and Services is granted subject to the following conditions:

-- they may only be used by the Customer Users;
+- they may only be used by Customer Users;

-- they must not be used to provide, in whole or in part, any service or functionality which is similar to the Products or competes with SiteMinder’s business;
+- they must not be used to provide a service or functionality which is similar to the Products or competes with SiteMinder;

-- they must not be used for any purpose other than the purpose for which it is supplied under this Agreement, including (without limitation):
+- they must not be used for any purpose other than the purpose for which they are supplied under the Agreement, including (without limitation):

 - for any improper or unlawful purpose;

-- in any way which damages or interferes with SiteMinder Infrastructure or the supply of the Products to other SiteMinder customers;
+- to damage or interfere with the SiteMinder Infrastructure or the supply of the Products and Services to other Customers;

-- to host or transmit information which contains viruses or other harmful code or data designed to interrupt, damage, destroy or limit the functionality of any software, hardware or equipment;
+- to host or transmit information containing viruses or other harmful code; or

-- modify, reverse engineer, decompile, create other works from, or disassemble any software programs contained in the SiteMinder Software; or
+- to modify, reverse engineer, decompile, create other works from, or disassemble any programs contained in the SiteMinder Software.

 - each Product will comply with the relevant Product Schedule; and